edmozer/Cypress-BDD/README.md

-# FRONT-END AUTOMATION - YOUR BELLY
+# FRONT-END AUTOMATION - SEU BARRIGA

-**CYPRESS PROJECT AUTOMATION OF YOUR BARRIGA WEBSITE**
+**CYPRESS PROJECT AUTOMATION OF SEU BARRIGA WEBSITE**

 ## Environment Installation
 * Install the IDE you want, Visual Studio Code recommended, where the executions will be carried out